 The Tolowa Dee-ni' Nation is a federally recognized Indian Tribal Nation of Tolowa Indians.
 The Nation is located 3 miles south of the Oregon-California border in Northwest California.
-The Tribe's general membership consists of over 1,800 members governed by a 7 member Tribal Council elected by the general membership.
+The Tribe's general membership consists of over 1,900 citizens governed by a 7-member Tribal Council elected by the general membership.
 Tribal Council members are:

 - Jeri Thompson, Chairperson